 Gail Howard / Smart Luck / Lotto: How To Wheel a Fortune – Gail has been knocking out books about wheeling for 29 years, although the ‘Gail’ of the infomercials from 20 years ago appears to have had little (if anything) to do with the company for a very long time.
 The sales pitch usually goes something like “look at all our jackpot winners, obviously our system works”.
 So what happened to the other 99.9% of customers who bought the books and software..?
 Fact is, wheeling does not improve your chances of winning the jackpot.
 And neither does silly advice about avoiding combinations that have never been picked before, or making your selections add up to a particular range of numbers.
 NOTE: If you order direct they do NOT do refunds – be warned.

-Stefan Vandevelde – Inverted Lottery System / Change Lottery Rules / Winslips.com / ‘Pick 3 Sniper’ – lots of pointless analysis of past results and prediction claims with zero evidence.
-With just enough maths to sound ‘advanced’.
-Some good optimised wheels Stefan, but bottom line is the lottery is still random no matter how much you want it to be different.
+Stefan Vandevelde – Inverted Lottery System / Change Lottery Rules / Winslips.com / ‘Pick 3 Sniper’ – lots of analysis of past results and prediction claims with zero evidence.
+With just enough math(s) to sound ‘advanced’.
+Some good optimised wheels Stefan, but bottom line is where is the proof?
 Now with Winslips it’s all done for you, by clever computers and stuff… It all sounds so promising yet neither in the manual or in the software does Winslips deliver anything of practical value.
 Very disappointing.